SirShkolnik-WonderLand/SmartStart_web/DEPLOYMENT.md

 - Verify `render.yaml` configuration
 - Test locally before deployment

-The SmartStart Platform is now ready for production use with full authentication, RBAC, and a beautiful dark UI!
+The SmartStart Platform is now ready for production use with a dedicated API server, comprehensive business logic, and a beautiful dark UI!